notepad-plus-plus/npp-usermanual/content/docs/plugins.md

    not just a link to the repository.)
 6. Packaging: Only zip package is supported.
-Your plugin (DLL) should have the same name as the **folder-name** and the plugin DLL file should be placed at the root level of the ZIP file.
-Otherwise Plugin Admin won't install it.
+Your plugin (DLL) should have the same name as the **folder-name** and the plugin DLL file should be placed at the root level of the ZIP file, otherwise Plugins Admin won't install it.
 Any additional files (DLL or data) can be placed at the root level or in an arbitrary subfolder.
+   - If you have a `doc/` subfolder in your zipfile, the contents of that folder will be installed into `plugins/doc/`**folder-name**`/`
-7. Compatibility: In March 2022, two new parameters were added to the JSON file format, to indicate your plugin's compatibility with various versions of Notepad++, called `npp-compatible-versions` and `old-versions-compatibility`.
+8. Compatibility: In March 2022, two new parameters were added to the JSON file format, to indicate your plugin's compatibility with various versions of Notepad++, called `npp-compatible-versions` and `old-versions-compatibility`.